 - Accessories & Training Comfort

-For the most part, athletic training is all about technique and dedication.
-However, in many cases, your comfort and success also depends at least somewhat on your equipment.
-Here are a few tips and examples of equipment and accessories that can be greatly beneficial to your training.
+Athletic training is all about technique and dedication.
+However, in many cases, your comfort and success also depend at least on your equipment.
+Here are a few tips and examples of equipment and accessories that can be beneficial to your training.

 - 4 Exercise tricks to beat the winter darkness